srlinuxeurope/DCFPartnerHackathon/docs/eda/index.md

 * `clab-srexperts-spine11`
 * `clab-srexperts-spine12`

 You will find the switch credentials in the leaflet provided to you.
+The username is `admin` and the password is the `$EVENT_PASSWORD`.
 ///

 /// tab | Clients